PalNilsson/bamboo/docs/mcp.md

 that pronouns like `"how many of those failed?"` (which match `"failed"` but refer to a task in history) still route to `panda_task_status`.

+See [`docs/jobs-database.md`](jobs-database.md) for the full schema, example queries, guard rules, and configuration.

 **LLM planner fallback** — if the deterministic step cannot produce a plan (currently reserved for future multi-step questions), `bamboo_plan` is called.
 This uses the default LLM to select tools from a curated catalog (internal